 UTIG Is Hiring!

-UTIG is seeking applicants for a position as a senior research scientist who would serve as the Shell Chair in Geophysics
+UTIG is seeking applicants for a position as a senior research scientist who would serve as the Endowed Chair in Geophysics

 .
 We are also seeking applicants for two postdoctoral research positions

 to study methane hydrates in geological systems.